 But that’s the joy of fruity crisp and crumble delights: there’s so much room to dream up variations and play around.
 Each one offers its own scrumptious nuances.

 Go wild with an indulgent amount of crisp topping (like in this Peach Crisp), or focus on a healthier alternative by trading out some butter for Greek yogurt (like in this Strawberry Crisp).
-Do a fruit combo (Cherry Blackberry Crisp) or use an unexpected filling (Pumpkin Pecan Cobbler).
+Or use an unexpected filling (Pumpkin Pecan Cobbler).

 Thus, all the more reason to cherish the adventure… and the results.
 Whether you follow a gluten-free diet or not, this recipe is wonderful.
+(If gluten isn’t an issue for you, try my Crock Pot Apple Crisp.)
 It’s one of my absolute favorite crisp recipes to date!

-This gluten free apple crisp uses no flour, instead opting for Bob’s Red Mill Gluten Free Rolled Oats and ground almond flour to create a perfect, rich streusel topping.
+Like my Blackberry Crisp, this gluten free apple crisp uses no flour, instead opting for rolled oats and ground almond flour to create a perfect, rich streusel topping.

 The oats add a pleasing, hearty crunch that strikes an ideal balance with the pie filling-like apples underneath.